AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/ai_and_pathfinding/runtimeintegration.md

-﻿# Integrate Gameware Navigation into your game runtime
+# Integrate Gameware Navigation into your project

-This document describes how to integrate Gameware Navigation into your Lua game code.
+This page describes how to integrate Gameware Navigation into your Lua gameplay code.
 You will learn how to add a navigation world, and spawn bots.

 # Gameware Navigation Lua scripts